 One of the other inspirations for this Pea Shoot Salad recipe is an already opened jar of Organic Honey Dijon Mustard (available for purchase in our online shop) that is in my refrigerator.
 I love this mustard!
 As the “Recipe Concierge,” it’s my job to make sure that no jars get left behind in the fridge.
 During this month, you will receive several recipes using some of the different jars I still have open in the refrigerator.
 Earlier, I made and wrote about Ginger Apricot Chicken using the same Honey Dijon Mustard.
 It was delicious!
 Check it out.
 Can I tell you again how much I love this mustard?

 The star of this Pea Shoot Salad is the micro greens.
 But just like in the movies, the leading actor needs a leading lady in order to make a great film.
 In this case, the champagne mustard vinaigrette creates the extra flavor that elevates the dish.
-The ingredients for the salad dressing are Eleon Greek Extra Virgin Olive Oil, Organic Honey Dijon Mustard, (both available for purchase here in our shop,) honey, shallot, salt & pepper.
+The ingredients for the salad dressing are Eleon Greek Extra Virgin Olive Oil, Organic Honey Dijon Mustard, Orange Blossom Honey, (all available for purchase here in our shop,) shallot, salt & pepper.
 For a moment I thought to call this dish “Mediterranean Salad” instead of “Pea Shoot Salad” because all of the ingredients are inspired by, or produced in, the Mediterranean.

 I discovered the base recipe for this salad awhile back in Food & Wine Magazine, and I kept it on reserve for the right moment.
 I realized I had most of the ingredients in the refrigerator, and swapped out a couple ingredients like the fennel bulb for zucchini.

 Preparing this Pea Shoot Salad is as Easy as 1-2-3